Olympic Snaps - Sports - observerbd.com

 |

-Athletes compete in the women's 3000m steeplechase final during the Tokyo 2020 Olympic Games at the Olympic Stadium in Tokyo on August 4, 2021. photo: AFP
+Ukraine's Yaroslava Mahuchikh competes in the women's high jump final during the Tokyo 2020 Olympic Games at the Olympic Stadium in Tokyo on August 7, 2021. photo: AFP

-Burkina Faso's Hugues Fabrice Zango reacts as he competes in the men's triple jump final during the Tokyo 2020 Olympic Games at the Olympic Stadium in Tokyo on August 5, 2021. photo: AFP
+Russia's Mariya Lasitskene celebrates after winning the women's high jump final during the Tokyo 2020 Olympic Games at the Olympic Stadium in Tokyo on August 7, 2021. photo: AFP

-Russia's goalkeeper Anna Sedoykina tries to stop a shot during the women's semifinal handball match between Norway and Russia of the Tokyo 2020 Olympic Games at the Yoyogi National Stadium in Tokyo on August 6, 2021. photo: AFP
+France's centre back Nikola Karabatic (C) fights for the ball with Denmark's pivot Magnus Saugstrup (L) and Denmark's left back Henrik Mollgard during the men's final handball match between France and Denmark of the Tokyo 2020 Olympic Games. photo: AFP

-Canada's coach Bev Priestman reacts during the Tokyo 2020 Olympic Games women's final football match between Sweden and Canada at the International Stadium Yokohama in Yokohama, on August 6, 2021. photo: AFP
+Australia's Dante Exum dunks the ball in the men's bronze medal basketball match between Slovenia and Australia during the Tokyo 2020 Olympic Games on August 7, 2021. photo: AFP